Bahraich railway station: Khalilabad Railway Line

-Goods loading/unloading Yard
+Goods loading/unloading yard

 The goods unloading station of BRK is constructed in Chilwariya, a small town at a distance of 12 KM from city railway station.
-This Unloading/loading station was created there to majorly facilitate the supply of Sugarcanes & sugar from/to Simbhavli Sugar Mills.
-Apart from these fertilizers, oils are also being transported here on regular basis.
+This unloading/loading station was created there to majorly facilitate the supply of sugarcanes and sugar from/to Simbhavli Sugar Mills.
+Apart from these fertilizers, oils are also being transported here on a regular basis.